-Goal 6: Increase by 25% the coordination and sharing of client care plans by partners and agencies by year 5 of this grant as
+Goal 6: Increase by 25% the coordination and sharing of client care plans by partners and agencies by year 5 of this grant as assessed by an agency assessment of level of coordinate survey pre- post- grant

+Key Action Steps Person/Area Responsible Time Frame Comments 1.
+Work with partner agency to identify existing EMR systems and their health information sharing needs.
+Project Manager/Data Manager/Research Specialist Fall 2016 2.
+Work with Texas A&M system to identify a health care information system that meets systems requirements for confidentiality and state and federal guidelines PIs and Co-PIs Fall 2016 3.
+Establish affiliation agreement for use of sharing health information PIs and Co-PIs Fall 2016 4.
+Conduct pre-level of coordination survey Project Manager/Data Manager/Research Specialist Fall 2016 5.
+Negotiate contract for the development of a health information system.
+Texas A&M System Fall 2017 6.
+Train partnering agencies and THCT on the health information system Project Manager/Data Manager/Research Specialist Spring 2018 7.
+Implement health information system Project Manager/Data Manager/Research Specialist Spring 2018 and Ongoing 8.
+Assess effectiveness of health information system pre-post- Project Manager/Data Manager/Research Specialist Fall 2021
-Project Title: Improving Access to Integrated Care for Rio Grande Valley Residents with

-Severe and Persistent Mental Illness

-Organization Name: Tropical Texas Behavioral Health Address: 1901 S. 24th Avenue, Edinburg, TX 78539

-Project Director Name: Diana Maldonado, Director of Primary Care Services

-Phone Numbers: Voice: (956) 316-3037, Fax: (956) 316-3028

-E-Mail Address: dmaldonado@ttbh.org

-Funding Requested in this Application for the first two year budget period: \$1,569,995
+Project Title: Improving Access to Integrated Care for Rio Grande Valley Residents with Severe and Persistent Mental Illness Organization Name: Tropical Texas Behavioral Health Address: 1901 S. 24th Avenue, Edinburg, TX 78539 Project Director Name: Diana Maldonado, Director of Primary Care Services Phone Numbers: Voice: (956) 316-3037, Fax: (956) 316-3028 E-Mail Address: dmaldonado@ttbh.org Funding Requested in this Application for the first two year budget period: \$1,569,995

 Tropical Texas Behavioral Health (TTBH) is one of the first Local Mental Health Authorities (LMHAs) established in Texas as a result of the 1967 enactment of House Bill 3, and is currently the 5th largest LMHA in the state.
 With more than 700 employees operating from behavioral health clinics in Edinburg, Weslaco, Harlingen and Brownsville, TTBH makes an extensive array of evidence-based behavioral health services accessible to low income and uninsured residents of the Lower Rio Grande Valley (RGV or The Valley) diagnosed with Severe and Persistent Mental Illness (SPMI), Co-Occurring Psychiatric and Substance use Disorders (COPSD) and/or Intellectual and Developmental Disabilities (IDD).
-Located on the most Southern border between Texas and Mexico, the RGV has a population of more than 1.2 million predominantly Hispanic residents that has grown faster and had higher poverty rates than most areas of the country since the year 2000.
-Communities in the RGV contend with higher rates of chronic disease and substantial disparities in the availability of quality healthcare in comparison to other parts of the state and the country.
-Studies have established that individuals with SPMI face a unique set of added challenges to accessing primary care.
+Located on the most Southern border between Texas and Mexico, the RGV has a population of more than 1.2 million predominantly Hispanic residents that has grown faster and had higher poverty rates than most areas of the country since the year 20001.
+Communities in the RGV contend with higher rates of chronic disease and substantial disparities in the availability of quality healthcare in comparison to other parts of the state and the country2.
+Studies have established that individuals with SPMI face a unique set of added challenges to accessing primary care3.
 These factors combine to make it especially difficult for our clients and their families to obtain critical preventive primary care services.
 This project will support TTBH's efforts to diminish obstacles to care by expanding access for more people in the RGV living with SPMI to primary care integrated into the familiar setting of the behavioral health clinic.